Instructor: Mykel Severson

 This course focuses on fundamental principles of measurement, performing measurements, data management and analysis related to medical device manufacturing.
 Mastery of these skills is key to successful careers in the medical device and bioscience industry.

-June 3, 2025 to August 5, 2025, Miller Campus - MFEC, 229
+August 12, 2025 to September 30, 2025, Miller Campus - MPDC, 114

-Certified Pool Operator provides Certified and Registered Pool Operator (RPO) training as required by the Utah Department of Health and recommended by the Centers for Disease Control (CDC).
-This comprehensive training program covers pool and spa management; regulations; testing; chemistry calculations and chemical feed; contamination and disinfection; water balance; circulation and filtration; heating and air conditioning; maintenance and troubleshooting; and federal and state regulations.?
+Certified Registered Pool Operator provides Certified and Registered Pool Operator (RPO) training as required by the Utah Department of Health and recommended by the Centers for Disease Control (CDC).
+This comprehensive training program covers pool and spa management; regulations; testing; chemistry calculations and chemical feed; contamination and disinfection; water balance; circulation and filtration; heating and air conditioning; maintenance and troubleshooting; and federal and state regulations.

 June 25-26, 2025, Miller Campus - MFEC, 206